wso2/docs-is/en/identity-server/5.9.0/docs/setup/deployment-guide.md

                     ```

         ??? tip "Click to see the instructions for Kubernetes membership scheme"
-            When WSO2 IS nodes are deployed in clustered mode on Kubernetes, the Kubernetes Membership Scheme enables automatically discovering these servers.
+            When WSO2 IS nodes are deployed in clustered mode on Kubernetes, the Kubernetes Membership Scheme enables automatic discovery of these servers.
 The Kubernetes Membership Scheme supports finding the pod IP addresses using the Kubernetes API.

+            !!! note
+                We have updated clustering and adding the `kubernetes-membership-scheme-1.x.x.jar` is not required from update level **5.9.0.145** onwards (Updates 2.0 model).
+Additionally the usage of
+                `membershipSchemeClassName` and `KUBERNETES_MASTER_SKIP_SSL_VERIFICATION` parameters are removed from the same update level onwards.
+                See the instructions on [updating WSO2 products](https://updates.docs.wso2.com/en/latest/).

+            - If not already present, download and copy the [kubernetes-membership-scheme-1.x.x.jar](https://github.com/wso2/kubernetes-common/tags) to the `<IS_HOME>/repository/components/dropins/` directory.

             - Configure the `<IS_HOME>/repository/conf/deployment.toml` file with the following configurations.